alfiannajih/sql-project-portfolio/powerlifting_data/powerlift_query_docs.md

 Based on the upper bound i.e. 146.2 kg, this bodyweight still possible for a heavy powerlifter, for example based on [this article](https://fitnessvolt.com/julius-maddox-profile/), Julius Maddox's weight is around 220 kg.
 So, for now let's ignore the upper outliers and focus on lower outliers.

 To check whether it's a valid input or not, we will use this assumption:
 1. Commonly invalid input occurs by accident, while accident usually occurs just once or twice, for this datasets let's assume it occurs just once.
+We also assume each participants name is unique, since there is no column/id that can be used as a `PRIMARY KEY`.
 2. For each powerlifter name, there exists a powerlifter that participate more than one meet, so we will identify whether the lower bound bodyweightkg is a valid input or not based on another bodyweightkg in other meet for each person.
 We will query `name` and `MIN(bodyweightkg)AS bw_lower_bound`, then `GROUP BY name`, next we filter it by `HAVING COUNT(*) > 1`.
 3. For each name, we will set a bodyweightkg threshold by `bw_lower_bound + epsilon AS threshold`, where epsilon is element of positive real numbers, it used as a tolerance.
 4. Whenever there exists bodyweightkg that less than threshold (`bodyweightkg < threshold`), then we classify the `bw_lower_bound` rows as a valid input, and otherwise.